-Check the network cable connector- Ensure that the network cable connector is firmly connected to the connector on the computer and the network wall jack.
+Check the network cable connector- Ensure that the network cable connector is firmly connected to the connector on the

 Check the network lights on the network connector- Green indicates that the network connection is active.
 If the status light is not green, try replacing the network cable.
 Amber indicates that the network card driver is loaded and the card is detecting activity.